dmarx/dmarx.github.io/_posts/2017-01-01-map-of-reddit-by-active-users.md

     </a>
 </figure>

+(Click the image above to visit the interactive visualization discussed below)

 ## Background

 For about two years now, I've played with different approaches to investigating the community structure of reddit.
 A year ago, I published a "map" of reddit (that I had actually built nearly a year prior, just hadn't written up).
 The approach I used was motivated by a particular unusual dataset I'd collected.
 It worked out really well, but I wanted to build a more "complete" picture of the reddit community.
 In particular, I wanted to build something that would be generally useful for other people.
 In my analyses over the years, I have discovered a lot of interesting corners of reddit: some of these are just fascinating that they exist at all (e.g. the surprisingly sprawling, albeit currently inactive, communities that sprung up around the 2015 and 2016 April fools pranks), but others were actually extremely relevant and enjoyable to me personally, and I wouldn't have discovered them were it not for the tools I'd build for my personal analyses.